madhava-aasam/rotate-identical-table/README.md

 #### How do you know this?
     I have tested with different input data and also ran unit tests (included in the repo).
 #### Did you test against sample data?
 If so, please include it alongside your code.
-    Yes, included test data in unit tests.
+    Yes, included 'SampleData.csv' in the repo.
 Also you can find test data below.
 ##### Input
     id, json
     1, "[1, 2, 3, 4, 5, 6, 7, 8, 9]"